arkanis/minidyndns/README.md

 - The server should be stared as root so it can bind to privileged ports (like 53 for DNS).
 It'll then drop privileges.
 - Only requires Ruby 1.9 or newer.
 No other dependencies.

+Stuff to look out for:

+- Only A and AAAA records are supported.
+CNAME, TXT, MX and so on won't work.
+Ask me or open an issue if you need that.
+- HTTPS: I'm not sure how stable or reliable Rubys OpenSSL integration actually is.
+I've had some funny effects I can't pinpoint.
+Again, let me know if something comes up.
+- FritzBox users: Be aware of the DNS rebind protection (DNS-Rebind-Schutz).
+The FritzBox will silently drop all DNS responses that contain public IPv6 addresses of devices in your home network.
+You'll have to add each domain name to a whitelist in your router configuration (see issue #3).

 ## Installation